powerstackers/FTC-5029-Cascade-Effect/README.md

 ![](https://raw.githubusercontent.com/powerstackers/FTC-5029-Cascade-Effect/master/Assets/header.png)
 #FTC 2014-15: Cascade Effect

-This repository contains code for the 2014-15 F.I.R.S.T.
-Tech Challenge season.
+This repository contains code for the 2014-15 FIRST Tech Challenge season.
 All code was written by team 5029 members.
 Here is where we keep code for both driver-operated and autonomous modes of our FTC robot.
 The robot uses an array of motors, servos, and sensors to perform tasks on a game field.

 #Contributors
 ---